 5. Take advantage of legitimate retirement training opportunities available.

 The federal government mandates that pre-retirement training be made available to employees when they are within the 5-year window of being eligible to retire.
 ProFeds’ 5-star live training experience allows federal agencies to provide their employees with legitimate, lively and thought-provoking retirement training to help them take action on their most critical tasks as they prepare to retire from federal service.
-Browse our list of available local training workshops or consider our online training course if you are not near our live sessions.
+Consider attending one of our free retirement workshops.

 6. Evaluate programs based on merit – not blind loyalty.